nkatarow/wordpress-boilerplate-theme/README.md

 * **head-libs** - Some JS libraries need to be loaded in the header in order to work properly, place those libraries in this directory, but only if you have to.
 Best practices dictate to load as much of the JS in the footer as possible.
 This comes with jQuery 1.11.1 and the dev build of Modernizr by default.
 * **foot-libs** - Put the rest of your JS libraries that can be loaded in the footer here.
 * **components** - Outside of the **_ui/js/app.main.js** file, all of your JS components should be placed here.
-By default, this comes with an empty namespaced file to used as a template.
+By default, this comes with an empty name spaced file to used as a template.

 **Templates**